Keynote Speakers of ESCBC 2021

 Prof. Ádám Miklósi, PhD

-Ádám Miklósi is a full professor and the head of the Department of Ethology at Eötvös University in Budapest.
+Ádám Miklósi is a full time professor and the head of the Department of Ethology at Eötvös University in Budapest.
 In addition, he leads research groups on comparative ethology, that has been funded by the Hungarian Academy of Sciences, and on neuroscience, funded by the Hungarian Research Fund (NKFIH).
 In 2016 he was elected as a corresponding member of the Hungarian Academy of Sciences.
 He is also the co-founder and leader of the Family Dog Project which aims to study human-dog interaction from an ethological perspective.
 In 2014 he published the 2nd edition of an academic volume entitled Dog behavior, evolution and cognition by Oxford University Press that summarizes the most recent status on dog oriented research, and is regarded as the main textbook for teaching in this area.

 Michelle Spierings, PhD